-Carie-Ann Lau (M.Sc., P.Geo.) is a Senior Geoscientist with expertise in airphoto and lidar interpretation, debris flow and debris flood geohazard and risk assessment, post-wildfire assessments, terrain interpretation, and glaciated soil engineering geology.
+Carie-Ann Lau, M.Sc., P.Geo.
+(BC, AB), is a geoscientist with expertise in airphoto and lidar interpretation, debris flow and debris flood geohazard and risk assessment, post-wildfire assessments, terrain interpretation, and glaciated soil engineering geology.
 Her focus is on landslides and floods and the risk they pose to First Nations, local governments, and infrastructure.
 Carie-Ann completed the aerial damage surveys and infrastructure mitigation triage during the November 2021 flooding in British Columbia.
-She is a sought after by academia and media to discuss the intersections between social inequality and geohazard risk that is rapidly changing with our climate.
+She is sought after by academia and media to discuss the intersections between social inequality and geohazard risk that are rapidly changing with our climate.